bbauska/zombiePolitics/README.md

 or in tent cities.
-Tb: New York Times offers up a frontpage story about young peo­ ple leaving their recession-ridden families in order to live on the street, often sur­ viving by selling their bodies for money.‘ Reports surface in the dominant media about unspeakable horrors being inflicted on children tortured in the “death cham­ bers" of Iraq, Cuba, and Afghanistan’ And yet the American public barely blinks.
+Tb: New York Times offers up a frontpage story about young peo­ ple leaving their recession-ridden families in order to live on the street, often sur­ viving by selling their bodies for money.‘ Reports surface in the dominant media about unspeakable horrors being inflicted on children tortured in the "death cham­ bers" of Iraq, Cuba, and Afghanistan’ And yet the American public barely blinks.</p>

-The Bush administration further eroded a culture inspired by democratic val­ ues, replacing it with a culture of war.
-During the last decade, the language and ghostly shadow of war became all-embracing, not only eroding the distinction between war and peace, but putting into play a public pedagogy in which nearly every aspect of the culture was shaped by militarized knowledge, values, and ideals.
+<p>The Bush administration further eroded a culture inspired by democratic val­
+ues, replacing it with a culture of war.
+During the last decade, the language and ghostly shadow of war became all-embracing, not only eroding the distinction between war and peace, but putting into play a public pedagogy in which nearly every aspect of the culture was shaped by militarized knowledge, values, and ideals.</p>

-From video games and Hollywood films aided by the Department of Defense to the ongoing militarization of public and higher education, the notion of the common good was subordinated to a military metaphysics, war-like values, and the dictates of the national security state.”
+<p>From video games and Hollywood films aided by the Department of Defense to the
+ongoing militarization of public and higher education, the notion of the common good was subordinated to a military metaphysics, war-like values, and the dictates of the national security state."
 War was no longer the last resort of a state intent on defending its territory.
 It morphed into a new form of public pedagogy-a type of cultural war machine-designed to shape and lead the society.
 War became the foundation for a politics that employed military language, concepts, and policing